yangwu1227/leetcode-ds-algo/hashing/check_for_existence/complexities.md

 ## Space Complexity

 The space complexity of this approach is $O(n)$ since we store the elements of the array in the set.

+---

+# Contains Duplicate

+Given an integer array `nums`, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.

+## Time Complexity

+In Python, we use `collections.defaultdict` to build a hash map from the input array; the keys are the elements and the values are the counts of each element.
+We iterate through the array once to build this hash map, which has a time complexity of $O(n)$.
+Incrementing the count of each element in the hash map has a time complexity of $O(1)$.

+In C++, we use an `unordered_set` to store the elements of the array.
+We iterate through the array to check if each element is in the set.
+If it is, we return `true`.
+If it is not, we add the element to the set.
+Insertion and look up in an `unordered_set` have a time complexity of $O(1)$ average.

+The overall time complexity is $O(n)$ for both Python and C++.

+## Space Complexity

+In Python, the space complexity of this approach is $O(n)$ since we store the elements of the array in the hash map.

+In C++, the space complexity of this approach is $O(n)$ since we store the elements of the array in the set.